enkidevs/curriculum/nocode-webflow/webflow-introduction/intro-components/navigation.md

 [1:Adding elements]
 If you forgot how to add elements, here is a reminder:

-- Click anywhere on the Canvas and left-click a Navbar element from the Add Elements panel to add it to the previously clicked position.
+- Click anywhere on the Canvas and left-click a `Navbar` element from the `Add Elements` panel to add it to the previously clicked position.
-- Drag and drop a Navbar element from the Add Elements panel anywhere on the canvas.
+- Drag and drop a `Navbar` element from the `Add Elements` panel anywhere on the canvas.
-- Drag and drop a Navbar element from the Add Elements panel to a position in the Navigator.
+- Drag and drop a `Navbar` element from the `Add Elements` panel to a position in the `Navigator`.